FourjsGenero/ex_formula/README.md

 ### Basics

-The syntax supported by the libformla.4gl library is similar to the Genero BDL expression syntax, using numbers, operators, functions and variables.
+The syntax supported by the libformla.4gl library is a typical expression syntax, using number constants, operators, functions and user variables.

 Example:
 ``